-The Non-State Schools Accreditation Board (the “Board”) and the Non-State Schools Eligibility for Government Funding Committee (the “Funding Committee”) are established under the Education (Accreditation of Non-State Schools) Act 2001 (the “Act”).
+The Non-State Schools Accreditation Board (the “Board”) is established under the Education (Accreditation of Non-State Schools) Act 2017 (the “Act”).

-The Non-State Schools Accreditation Board Secretariat (the “Secretariat”) provides administrative and operational support to the Board and the Funding Committee.
-The Secretariat is part of the Department of Education and Training.
+The Non-State Schools Accreditation Board Secretariat (the “Secretariat”) provides administrative and operational support to the Board.
+The Secretariat is part of the Department of Education.

 Effects of functions on members of the community

-The Board and the Funding Committee directly contribute towards the economic and social development of Queensland.
+The Board directly contributes towards the economic and social development of Queensland.